swiftlang/swift/docs/HowToGuides/GettingStarted.md

 space and (2) you need to maintain the two builds in sync, which needs extra care when moving across branches.

-### Integrate a Ninja build with Xcode
-It is possible to integrate the Ninja build into Xcode.
-For details on how to set this up see [Using Ninja with Xcode in DevelopmentTips.md](/docs/DevelopmentTips.md#using-ninja-with-xcode).

 ### Troubleshooting build issues

 - Double-check that all projects are checked out at the right branches.